-The first step to safe scaffolds is working with a reputable rental company that understands the rules and help you comply.
-How can you know if a specific company is on the up-and-up?
-Based on your experience in the industry, you probably already have an idea of the reputation of a prospective rental firm.
-Beyond that, there are a few quick indicators that can tell you if the company understands scaffold safety or not.
+How to Choose a Scaffold Rental CompanyThe first step to safe scaffolds is working with a reputable rental company that understands the rules and can help you comply.
+So how can you tell if a company is on the up-and-up?
+There are a few indicators that can help you determine whether a company understands scaffold safety or not.

-According to OSHA, a “competent person” is one who:
+How to Identify a Competent PersonAccording to OSHA, a “competent person” is one who:

 - Is trained to understand the requirements of the scaffold standard